 If you are looking for a new and exciting way to enjoy cake or have some cake leftovers try making it into pops or bites like these.
 Cake pops are an easy dessert that can be enjoyed on the go or at home with friends!
 This recipe is very simple and does or does not require any baking experience if you happen to have a cake already.

-Well, we have had a lot of birthdays to celebrate lately, one each month February, March and April.
-We are almost all ( 3 out of 4) spring chicks over here.
+Well, we have had a lot of birthdays to celebrate lately, one each month February, March, and April.

-The birthday girl loves those cake pops or cake bites like I like them so we ended up making them twice.
+The birthday girl loves those birthday cake pops or cake bites as I like them so we ended up making them twice.

-She even made some treats bags with brownies, these cake pops, this peach and almond cake as cupcakes and these thumb cute little pecan delights.
-She has arranged them really nicely with colourful ribbons and gave them to her friends who were so sweet to pop by and drop some little pressies for her.
+She made some treat bags and she also added these brownies, this peach and almond cake as cupcakes, and these thumb cute little pecan delights.
+She arranged everything nicely with colorful ribbons and made them ready for her friends who were so sweet to pop around and drop some little pressies for her.

-Since we were in a lock-down and could not have anyone around, this was such a creative idea ( birthday cake pops delivery or pick up lol) and has made my teen daughter really happy.
-And not only her but her mum too!
-We certainly did make the most of our birthdays, we really did!
+Since we were in a lockdown and could not have anyone around, this was a creative idea ( birthday cake pops delivery or pick up lol) and has made my teen daughter really happy.
+Her mum was happy too!

 Who invented cake pops?

-Cake pops were invented on 1st February 2008 (which remains the National cake pop day) in Georgia by an amateur baker Angie Dudley and her blog was known as Bakerella.
+these cute little things were invented on 1st February 2008 (which remains National cake pop day) in Georgia by an amateur baker Angie Dudley and her blog was known as Bakerella.
 What a great idea for a truly delectable dessert!